 More and more companies are turning to mobile data collection solutions to streamline their supply chain and supply chain management operations.
 The most advanced systems, such as voice-picking solutions, can ensure almost perfect order accuracy, which reduces costly returns, and can improve employee productivity and speed of shipping and delivery.

-No matter what kind of mobile data collection solution you use to improve the overall flow of your operations, you must do these two things:
+No matter what kind of mobile/solutions/mobile-barcoding/ data collection solution you use to improve the overall flow of your operations, you must do these two things:

 IBM’s 2016 Cyber Security Intelligence report revealed that 52,855,311 security events took place in 2015.
 Events are typically defined as some sort of successful or non-successful attack to gain access to a network without authority.
 And, of the top five industries most frequently attacked by cybercriminals, manufacturing ranked second.